onqtam/headjack/docs/why/FAQ.md

 Good thing there are more than a thousand ideas here - you can support what you like and debate with others everything else

+## How much AI was used in the creatin of this book?

+0 - there's no substituting of processing and judgement.
+Even summaries before deciding if something is worth reading aren't worth it.

 ## TL;DR?